cristian-quintanilla/recipes-app-backend/README.md

 # Recipes App Back-end

-**REST API escrita en Express, Node.js, y TypeScript.**
+**REST API developed in Node.js with Express and GraphQL.**

 #### Cuenta con:
-1. Validaciones para el insertado de datos.
+1. Validations for inserting data.
-2. Sistema de Autenticación con JsonWebTokens.
+2. Authentication system with tokens.
-3. Conección a una Base de Datos remota (Mongo Atlas).
+3. Connection with a remote database (Mongo Atlas).